mayxbui/mayxbui/README.md

 - 👩🏻‍💻 I'm a Computer Science student at DePauw University<br>
 - 👩🏻‍🏫 Interned at iD Tech summer of 2025 🐰
-- Got my golden ✨ticket✨ to Grace Hopper Conference in Chicago this November!
+- 🎫 Got my ✨ticket✨ to Grace Hopper Conference in Chicago this November!
 See you there~
-- ✈️ Boba and travel enthusiast (will be in 3 continents in the next 4 months) <br>
+- ✈️ Boba, travel, and sitcom enthusiast (will be in 3 continents in the next 4 months) <br>

 ### 🔗 Let's Connect
 [![LinkedIn](https://custom-icon-badges.demolab.com/badge/LinkedIn-0A66C2?logo=linkedin-white&logoColor=fff)](https://linkedin.com/in/mayxbui)